Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Classical analysis

+where $\theta$ stands for the scattering angle \cite{crispino2009scattering}.
 To obtain (\ref{Eq:csrc}) we make use of the approximated deflection angle (\ref{Eq:wdef}).
 The classical differential cross-section for small angles becomes

-The dominant term in the classical scattering formula neither depend on $q$ nor the deflection angle does.
+The dominant term in the classical scattering formula neither depends on $q$ nor the deflection angle.
 The situation also happened with the Reissner--Nordstr\"om metric.
-Once again, the comparison with the Reissner--Nordstr\"om black hole leads to a mismacth even if the quartic term is neglected from the above formula.
-We conclude that the null geodesics are less sensible to $q$ for small $\Theta$ they provided only see a black hole with mass $M$ \cite{crispino2009scattering}.
-At intermediate deflection angles, the null geodesics notice a charged black hole with mass M and charge $Q$.
+Once again, the comparison with the Reissner--Nordstr\"om black hole leads to a mismatch even if the quartic term is neglected in the above formula.
+We conclude that the null geodesics are less sensible to $q$ for small $\theta$ provided they only see a black hole with mass $M$ \cite{crispino2009scattering}.
+Instead, the null geodesics notice a charged black hole with mass $M$ and charge $Q$ at intermediate deflection angles.

-Since part of the incoming wave is scattered off by the black hole, at some point along the line-of-sight, it is expected that the outgoing wave interferes with the incoming wave, generating a pattern of bright fringes around a black center \cite{matzner1985glory} (see Fig. \ref{fig:f1}).
-This mechanism is known as glory effect and can be used to extract physical properties of the black hole near of the horizon \cite{matzner1985glory}, \cite{crispino2009scattering}.
-A full derivation of the differential cross-section can be derived using a path integral approach \cite{matzner1985glory}, and it reads:
+Since part of the incoming wave is scattered off by the black hole, at some point along the line-of-sight, it is expected that the outgoing wave interferes with the incoming wave, generating a pattern of bright fringes around a black center \cite{matzner1985glory}.
+This mechanism is known as the glory effect and can be used to extract physical properties of the black hole near the horizon \cite{matzner1985glory}, \cite{crispino2009scattering}.
+A complete derivation of the differential cross-section can be obtained by using a path integral approach \cite{matzner1985glory}, and it reads: